opensciencegrid/user-school-2019/docs/materials/day2/part4-ex3-python-extras.md

 Arguments
 ---------

-Similar to what was shown in a [previous exercise](/materials/day2/part3-ex5/arguments), can you modify your submit file and shell script so that the number provided to the `fib.py` script is an argument from the submit file?
+Similar to what was shown in a [previous bonus exercise](/materials/day2/part3-ex5-arguments), can you modify your submit file and shell script so that the number provided to the `fib.py` script is an argument from the submit file?

 Multiple Jobs